-In 2014, all of our Family Medicine clinics received National Committee for Quality Assurance (NCQA) PCMH Recognition – Level 3.
-NCQA Patient-Centered Medical Home (PCMH) Recognition is the most widely-used way to transform primary care practices into medical homes.
+Since 2014, all of our Family Medicine clinics have received National Committee for Quality Assurance (NCQA) PCMH Recognition – Level 3.
+NCQA Patient-Centered Medical Home (PCMH) Recognition is the most widely recognized designation for medical homes.

 Teaching Students, Residents and Fellows

 Our educational programs are comprehensive and well regarded locally and nationally.
-Innovative techniques have allowed us to train superior physicians with outstanding knowledge bases, commitment to the underserved, and culturally competent care skills.
+Innovative techniques have allowed us to train superior physicians with outstanding knowledge bases, commitment to the underserved, and culturally effective care skills.

-Since 1975, our Family Medicine Residency program has trained 415 physicians, and today, these graduates are improving health for patients and communities in 39 states, plus Canada, Africa, and the Philippines.
-Of our residency alums, 16 percent work in rural communities, 17 percent provide care for the underserved, and 13 percent have pursued careers in academic medicine.
+Since 1975, our Family Medicine Residency program has trained 440 physicians, and today, these graduates are improving health for patients and communities in 39 states and several countries.
+Of our residency alums, 16 percent work in rural communities, 17 percent provide care primarily to the underserved, and 13 percent have pursued careers in academic medicine.

 Research and Scholarly Activities

-Our department has developed a broad range of research activities consistent with the multi-disciplinary composition of the faculty.
+Our department has a broad range of research activities consistent with the multidisciplinary composition of the faculty.
 Since 1996, MU Family Medicine faculty and fellows have published nearly 1,200 peer-reviewed papers.
-Research topics conducted by department faculty include alcohol issues, quality of nursing home care, smoking cessation, health communications with women who have breast cancer, geriatric medicine education, health information technology, hospice and palliative care, and health issues for sexual and gender minority populations.
+Research topics conducted by department faculty include community-based participatory research with indigenous Americans, advancing nonsmoking community wide policies, health issues for sexual and gender minority patients, use of health coaches in treatment of diabetes, EHR patient-physician interaction in managing chronic disease, and team function and caregiver support in hospice and palliative care.

 The MU Center for Patient-Centered Outcomes Research was established in 2013.
-This $4.5 million project, funded by the Agency for Healthcare Research and Quality of the Department of Health and Human Services, is a multidisciplinary, five-year effort.
-Family Medicine researchers wrote the grant and are providing leadership to this ongoing project.
-It is designed to help physicians –together with their patients – make more informed decisions, which has become very challenging in this complex health care environment.
+This $4.5 million project, funded by the Agency for Healthcare Research and Quality (AHRQ), is a multidisciplinary, five-year effort designed to advance research focusing on outcomes important to patients.